 The Federal False Claims Act imposes penalties on any company or individual who defrauds the government.
-This law applies to any activity funded by U.S. taxpayers (31 U.S.C. § 3729-3733).
-The District of Columbia and 29 states have also enacted laws modeled on the Federal False Claims Act.
-The laws have so called qui tam provisions, which allow individuals to sue on behalf of the government and obtain a share of any recovery.
+This law applies to any activity funded by U.S. taxpayers.
+The District of Columbia and at least 29 states and local governments have also enacted laws modeled on the Federal False Claims Act.
+The laws have qui tam provisions, which allow individuals to sue on behalf of the government and obtain a share of any recovery.

 Any truly fraudulent activity that involves government funds could be the subject of a False Claims Act case.
 Fraudulent practices that have been the subject of successful qui tam lawsuits include:

 The person who files a successful False Claims Act case is able to share in the amount of money recovered by the government.
 Under federal law, the percentage of the recovery ranges from 15%-30%.
 The percentage of recovery for claims filed under state law differ from state to state.

 These laws recognize a difference in the percentages awarded based on the action the government takes to pursue the case.
 For example, under the Federal False Claims Act, the amount awarded to the plaintiff is between 15% and 25%, provided that the government decided to join the case.
 This process is often phrased as the government “acting to intervene” in the case and it historically has been in the best interest of the whistleblower (as will be illustrated below).
 If the government declines to intervene and the whistleblower goes forward and obtains a recovery in the case, the minimum award under the law is 25% percent and the maximum is 30%.